fraserdale/tictactoetest/README.md

 # Tic Tac Toe Game Status

-A function that takes in a tic tac toe board and returns the current status of the game.
+A fully tested, scalable function that returns the current status of a tictactoe game
 ```
 gameStatus([
 ['X','O','X'],